 (Click here to go directly to the Support Options page)

-As the tagline says, my goal with this website is to help others grow food at home, with a focus on vegetables and fruits — especially avocados — in Southern California.
+My goal with The Yard Posts is to help others grow food at home, with a focus on vegetables and fruits — especially avocados — in Southern California.

 How do I do this?
 I write short articles – “posts” – each Friday, and I augment each post with photos and sometimes video, as well as outside research.